tranrich7/CSE455-FinalProject/README.md

 ![image info](0.00001.JPG)

-We can see that for this model, decreasing the learning rate decreases the loss rate, but it also decreases the accuracy.
+We can see that for this model, decreasing the learning rate decreases the loss rate, which we thought was good, but it actually decreases the accuracy.
-This is because the model overfitted the data during.
+This is because the model overfitted the data.
 The accuracy decreased from 72.5% to 0.1%.

-###Experiment 2
+### Experiment 2
 We compared 3 different decay rates (0.25, 0.001, 0.00005) to determine which rate would result in higher accuracy

 <strong>Decay Rate: 0.0005 </strong></br>